+Presentation is vital to a photographer.
 This includes editing, sequencing, writing a personal reflection, design layout and final presentation.
 These are essentials to the success of your project—whether it is a photo essay, portfolio, multimedia, book or exhibition.
 In addition, it is becoming crucial for photographers to learn how to create an online presence.

 This 3-day intensive workshop aims to pair two photographers with a guest editor through one-on-one and group sessions focused on the editing, sequencing, and/or layout of a project.
 The guest editor will share his or her knowledge and experience to consult the photographer with the goal of furthering their personal project.
 Additionally, photographers will meet with Graham Letorney, FotoVisura’s web-producer, for a consultation on how to further their online presence.

 Inquiries & Registration: email@example.com

-Photo Editor, Stern Magazine
+Associate Photo Editor, TIME

 Elizabeth Cheng Krist

-Senior Photo Editor,
+Senior Photo Editor, National Geographic Magazine

 Elizabeth Cheng Krist is a senior photo editor for National Geographic.
 Before coming to the magazine in 1994, she worked at Asia and Fortune.
 She grew up in Saint Louis and graduated from Princeton.
 With her colleagues, Elizabeth has won awards from POYi, Overseas Press Club, and Communication Arts, and she has judged competitions for Kodak, Nikon, NPPA, College Photographer of the Year, and the RFK Journalism Awards.
 She has curated exhibitions in Washington, D.C., and Athens, Greece, and has reviewed portfolios at the Palm Springs Photo Festival, Eddie Adams Workshop, and Review Santa Fe.
 A few years ago Elizabeth received a fellowship from the International Reporting Project.

-Director of Photography,
+Director of Photography, The New Yorker

 Whitney Johnson is the Director of Photography at The New Yorker where she oversees the photographic vision for the print magazine, digital editions, and website.
 She contributes regularly to the magazine’s photography blog, Photo Booth, and is an adjunct professor at New York University.
 Previously, she worked at the Open Society Foundations, coordinating a grant competition for photographers and the Moving Walls exhibition.